ABS vs PBT vs POM Keycap Plastic

 Production process for different plastics

-Due to each plastic having their differing compositions and attributes means different processes are used to make keysets.
+Due to each plastic having different compositions and attributes means different processes are used to make keysets.
 While some processes of adding legends can be used for the three different types of plastics, other processes are much harder to reproduce.

 Let’s talk about adding legends onto keysets.
 (Legends are the letters or numbers on each keycap.
 They indicate each keys’ function.)